cloud-gov/cg-site/_kbarticlespages/single-page-application.md

 ## .env

-Environments variables here are embedded at build time and never read at runtime hence Pages being a static site generator/hosting platform.
+Environment variables here are embedded at build time and never read at runtime hence Pages being a static site generator/hosting platform.
 These are created by our shell script in `build.sh`.

 ## Build.sh